 Quick tip: are you listening on a smartphone?
-The audio plays with your screen locked so put your earbuds in and listen on the go!
+The audio plays with your screen locked so you can put your earbuds in and listen on the go!

 Also, don’t forget you can scroll down to read the audio transcription! :-)

 Did you hear something you’d like to learn more about?
 Or would you like to find out more about coaching with Johanne?
-Head over to her website at fitfabulousmom.com
+Head over to her website at johannebade.com

 I would love to have more conversations like this.. would you like to hear them?
 Was this helpful to you in some way?
 Please let me know, send me an email or leave a message in the comments below!